Moody’s downgrades outlook on China credit rating over debt fears

 The move “reflects the increased risks related to structurally and persistently lower medium-term economic growth and the ongoing downsizing of the property sector”, it added.

-China’s vast property sector — which accounts for about a quarter of gross domestic product — is mired in a deep debt crisis, with some of the nation’s biggest developers owing hundreds of billions of dollars and facing going out of business.
+China’s vast property sector is mired in a deep debt crisis, with some of the nation’s biggest developers owing hundreds of billions of dollars and facing going out of business.

+Authorities are on edge as debt fears stoke buyer mistrust, send home prices plummeting and, crucially, threaten to infect other sectors in an already sluggish economy.

+Construction and real estate account for around a quarter of China’s gross domestic product.

 Beijing’s finance ministry said in response it was “disappointed with Moody’s decision”.